EvolOfThings/Evoluron/Evoluron.md

  - Dopamine fasting.
 Starve yourself of all instant gratification and dopamine releases, so that you can focus on one thing intensely.

+ - Landing is launching.

+ - Destruction gives way to creation.

  -